Dido-class cruiser

 The Bellona class (as well as four rebuilt Didos) were mainly intended as picket ships for amphibious warfare operations in support of aircraft carriers of the Royal Navy and United States Navy in the Pacific. was the only ship of the sub-class to be sunk, struck by a German Fritz X glide bomb while supporting the landings of the Battle of Anzio.
 Two ships were to be modified to be command ships of aircraft carrier and cruiser groups, intended for action against planned German battlecruisers.
 Originally these were to be Scylla and Charybdis of the third group, but the 1943 loss of Charybdis saw Royalist of the fourth (Bellona) group selected instead; these were also known as the Modified Dido.

-Postwar modernisation proposals were limited by the tight war emergency design.
-There was insufficient space and weight for the fire control and magazines of four or five modern twin 3-inch turrets, combined with the fact that the 5.25-inch shells had a much larger bursting charge than the smaller 4.5-inch guns in service postwar, making them more effective high-altitude AA weapons. was rebuilt for potential action alongside the battleship against the post-war Soviet s and s and was loaned to the Royal New Zealand Navy (RNZN) from 1956 to 1966.
+Post-war modernisation proposals were limited by the tight war emergency design.
+There was insufficient space and weight for the fire control and magazines of four or five modern twin 3-inch turrets, and the 5.25-inch shells had a much larger bursting charge than the smaller 4.5-inch guns in service post-war, making them more effective high-altitude AA weapons. was rebuilt for potential action alongside the battleship against the post-war Soviet s and s and was loaned to the Royal New Zealand Navy (RNZN) from 1956 to 1966.